Ashley*, a young girl living at The Porch Light safe home, left school truly concerned.

 How can you serve others?

 - Extend mercy when a child makes a mistake.
 No one should ever be surprised when a child makes a mistake.
-Mistakes are opportunities for children to learn and adults to teach.
-In that, mercy should lead the way in thought and action.
+Mistakes are opportunities for children to learn and action.
 The absence of mercy leads to harm, where the presence of mercy advances love.
 Perhaps the greatest gift Ashley extended to her friend was mercy, because true mercy is motivated by love.

 *Name changed to protect the identity and privacy of the individual